NACLab/ngc-learn/docs/tutorials/neurocog/fitzhugh_nagumo_cell.md

 of the spiking cellular activation and deactivation dynamics (specifically attempting to isolate the properties related to sodium/potassium ion flow from cellular properties of excitation and propagation).
-Notably, the `F-N` cell notably models membrane potential `v` with a cubic function (which facilitates self-excitation through positive feedback) in tandem with a recovery variable `w` that provides a slower form of negative feedback.
+Notably, the `F-N` cell models membrane potential `v` with a cubic function (which facilitates self-excitation through positive feedback) in tandem with a recovery variable `w` that provides a slower form of negative feedback.
 The linear dynamics that govern `w` are controlled by (dimensionless) coefficients `alpha` and  `beta`, which